 Employment Projections - Methodology

-The industry and occupational employment forecasts presented on this website begin with a 2010 base year level projected to the year 2020.
-The projections are designed to:
+The industry employment forecasts presented on this website begin with a 2012 base year level projected to the year 2022.
+The industry employment projections are designed to:

 Recommended Uses of the Projections Data

 The projections are prepared every two years and are NOT updated between publication years.
 During the projections process, the past round of industry projections are reviewed and adjusted as necessary to reflect events that have recently occurred or are anticipated to occur during the projections period, based upon the availability of reliable and quantifiable data.

 The projections should be used with other sources of information when making important decisions about business expansion, educational program development and career choices.

 Note: Terms in bold are further explained in the glossary at the end of this document.

 The projections reflect studies of past and present industrial trends.
 They illustrate what is likely to happen, barring major changes from past trends.
 These projections are based largely on the same major economic assumptions the U.S. Bureau of Labor Statistics uses to develop national projections.
 These assumptions are:

 Certain fundamental conditions will prevail throughout the projections period in the institutional framework of the U.S. and state economy; fluctuations in economic activity due to the business cycle will continue to occur.

 Recent technological and scientific trends will continue.